emad-elsaid/rubrowser/readme.md

 * interactive graph, you can pull any node to fix it to some position
 * to release node double click on it
 * zoom and pan with mouse or touch pad
+* highlight node and all related nodes, it'll make it easier for you to see what depends and dependencies of certain class

 ## Tests?